ziemowit-s/slurm_scripts/README.md

 ## Introduction

 This Bash script is designed to automate the submission and monitoring of batch jobs in a high-performance computing (HPC) environment.
-It's particularly tailored to run Jupyter notebooks but can be adapted for other types of jobs.
+It's particularly tailored to run Jupyter notebooks with supercomputer [Athena](https://guide.plgrid.pl/resources/athena) in Academic Computer Centre Cyfronet AGH but can be adapted for other types of jobs.

 ## Features